-Momentum is a popular app for customizing the new tab with inspiring images and quotes, but there are other options.
-Workona includes a customizable new tab, plus a General workspace to help you capture thoughts and ideas that don’t fit neatly into your existing projects.
+Momentum is a popular app for customizing the new tab with inspiring images and quotes, but there are other good options.
+Workona includes a customizable new tab to help you launch each new page with intention.

 According to children’s play researcher Peter Gray, people only learn how to be creative when they have access to unstructured environments.
 That's why overly structured systems of work feel like drudgery.
 Give yourself room to play so you have more fun — and solve more problems.

 The takeaway?
 You can get stuff done and still enjoy yourself